MNCM has established minimum thresholds for public reporting to ensure statistically

-• Administrative Method: These HEDIS measures use health plan claims data to identify the patients who are eligible for the measure (denominator) and for the numerator.
-The HEDIS measures in this report that use the administrative method include:
+- Administrative/ECDS Method: These HEDIS measures use health plan claims data and potentially other electronic clinical data sources to identify the patients who are eligible for the measure (denominator) and for the numerator.
+The HEDIS measures that use the this method include:

 » Breast Cancer Screening